avinassh/della/more.md

         sudo apt-get install libjpeg8-dev

-## Using PostgreSQL
+## Using MySQL

-If you want to use Postgres instead of MySQL, then you need to make following changes:
+If you want to use MySQL instead of Postgres, then you need to make following changes:

-1. Install `psycopg2`:
+1. Install `mysqlclient`:

-        pip3 install psycopg2
+        pip3 install mysqlclient

-2. Update settings file `della/settings/production.py` to use Postgres driver:
+2. Update settings file `della/settings/production.py` to use MySQL driver:

     ```python
     DATABASES = {
         'default': {
-            'ENGINE': 'django.db.backends.postgresql',
+            'ENGINE': 'django.db.backends.mysql',
         }
     }
     ```